knightedcodemonkey/duel/README.md

 The available options are limited, because you should define most of them inside your project's `tsconfig.json` file.

 * `--project, -p` The path to the project's configuration file.
 Defaults to `tsconfig.json`.
-* `--target-ext, -x` The desired target extension which determines the type of dual build.
+* `--target-extension, -x` The desired target extension which determines the type of dual build.
 Defaults to `.cjs`.

 You can run `duel --help` to get more info.
 Below is the output of that: